Home / Help Centre / FAQs

 Today, wearing the keffiyeh is seen as an unspoken expression of solidarity with the Palestinian people, in their pursuit of freedom.

-The keffiyeh can be worn by anyone in support of the Palestinian cause!
+The keffiyeh can be worn by anyone in support of the Palestinian cause.
 In fact, Palestinians love to see people from around the world expressing support through this meaningful fabric.
+When you choose to wear a Keffiyeh made in Palestine, it means you are aware of its cultural significance and are benefiting its original community.
+Whereas, wearing an imitation just for fashion, without any connection to its roots, can be considered cultural appropriation.

 The keffiyeh is a non-religious form of clothing.
 It is popular amongst Christians, Muslims, Druze and even secular people across the Middle East.
 Rather than holding any religious symbolism, the keffiyeh is simply donned across the region as a form of traditional clothing.